holycrap872/ucls-ml-ai/CourseMaterial/06_ai_in_society/problem_set_data_structures_2.md

 10. Create a function that analyzes flight data.
 Each flight record is a NamedTuple containing `flight_number` (int), and `departure_date` ("YYYY-MM-DD" string).
-    The function should take a set of flight records, a start date, and an end date as inputs and return a list of all the flight numbers that depart within the given time period.
+    The function should take a set of flight records, a start date, and an end date as inputs and return a list of all the flight numbers that departed within the given time period.
+    - Hint: The fact you're using a "YYYY-MM-DD" string means you can use `<=` to easily compare dates.
 11. Create a function that takes a **list of lists of integers** as an input and returns a "flattened" version of the input (aka. no sub-lists).
     - For example `[[1, 3], [4, 100]] -> [1, 3, 4, 100]`